saskins/microsoft-graph-docs/api-reference/beta/api/user-post-notifications.md

 ---
 title: "Create and send a notification (deprecated)"
-description: "Describes the Create and send a notification targeting a user through Microsoft Graph. (deprecated)" ms.localizationpriority: medium ms.prod: "notifications"
+description: "Review the API reference about the Create and send a notification method, which targets a user through Microsoft Graph. (deprecated)" ms.localizationpriority: medium ms.prod: "notifications"
 doc_type: apiPageType